Sympetrum danae

-Sympetrum danae, the black darter or black meadowhawk, is a dragonfly found in northern Europe, Asia, and North America.
-At about 30 mm long, it is Britain's smallest resident dragonfly.
+Sympetrum danae, the black darter or black meadowhawk, is a dragonfly with a northern Holarctic distribution in northern Europe, northern Asia, and northern North America.
 It is a very active late summer insect typical of heathland and moorland bog pools.

-Members of the genus Sympetrum are known as darters in the UK and as meadowhawks in the US and Canada.
+Members of the genus Sympetrum are known as darters in Europe, and as meadowhawks in North America.

 Description

-Both sexes have black legs and pterostigmata and a very broad base to the hind wing.
-The thorax has yellow sides separated by a bold black panel in which are three yellow spots, resembling a highland darter (Sympetrum nigrescens).
+At 29–34 mm long and with a 20–30 mm hindwing, it is one of the smallest species of Sympetrum, and Britain's smallest resident dragonfly.
+Both sexes have black legs and pterostigmata.
+The abdomen is narrowest near the base, widening towards the tip.

 The male has a mainly black thorax and abdomen.
-The abdomen has small yellow marks on the side, that darken with age.
-The wings are clear.
+In younger males, the thorax has three diagonal yellow side marks separated by a bold black panel, and the abdomen has yellow marks on the side, that darken with age; fully mature males are entirely black.
+It is the only species of Sympetrum with no red on the males.

-The female has black legs and brown eyes.
-The abdomen is mainly yellow, becoming browner with age.
-It has small yellow patches at the wing bases.
+Females and teneral (newly emerged) males are patterned black and yellow, with three diagonal yellow bars on the thorax and an extensively yellow upper side of the abdomen, becoming browner with age.

+The wings are transparent with a network of fine black veins, and a small black bar on the front edge of each wing near the tip, and a very broad base to the hind wings.
+The flight is weak and fluttering compared to other Sympetrum species.
+Despite this, males in particular disperse widely, and may turn up far from suitable breeding habitat.
+Adults are present from mid June to mid November, with the peak period mid July to mid September.

 Breeding

-This darter is restricted to acidic shallow pools, lake margins, and ditches in lowland heath and moorland bogs, usually with bog-mosses and rushes.
+This species is restricted to acidic shallow pools, lake margins, and ditches in lowland heath and moorland bogs, usually with bog-mosses and rushes.
 Eggs are laid in flight by dipping the tip of the abdomen into the water.
 The eggs hatch the following spring and the larvae develop very rapidly, emerging after as little as two months.